rocket-pool/RPIPs/RPIPs/RPIP-1.md

 **Living** - A special status for RPIP that are designed to be continually updated and not reach a state of finality.
 This includes most notably RPIP-1.

-**Obsolete** - An Obsolete RPIP has been replaced, superceded or removed as a result of the passage of another RPIP.
+**Obsolete** - An Obsolete RPIP has been replaced, superceded or removed.

 Only Final and Living RPIPs are eligible for official adoption.